-Russian supermarket business rapidly consolidating as Lenta buys Billa Russia to become second largest chain in Moscow
+Russian supermarket business rapidly consolidating as Lenta buys Billa Russia to become second-largest chain in Moscow

 “Once the stores have been converted to the Lenta brand, the Billa brand will be discontinued within Russia,” the company said.
 Magnit has a similar plan and will maintain the Dixy brand for the meantime, but eventually will merge the two businesses completely.

-Billa currently operates supermarkets with a total selling space of 138,051 square meters, the vast majority of them in Moscow and the Moscow region, as well as a distribution center in Bykovo in the Moscow Region.
+Billa currently operates supermarkets with a total selling space of 138,051 square metres, the vast majority of them in Moscow and the Moscow region, as well as a distribution centre in Bykovo in the Moscow Region.

 The transaction is expected to close in Summer 2021, subject to regulatory approvals from the Russian Federal Antimonopoly Service (FAS).